PostgreSQL Length + 12 Examples

 There are parallel variants of these operators for both the JSON and jsonb types.
 The JSON data type is a blob (binary large object) that holds JSON data in raw format, including whitespace, object order, and even duplicate keys in objects.

 It will offer limited querying capabilities, and it’s slow since it needs to load and parse the whole JSON blob each time.
-And, JSONB will store JSON data in a custom format that is optimized for querying and will not reparse the JSON blob each time.
+Additionally, JSONB will store JSON data in a custom format optimized for querying, and it will not reparse the JSON blob each time.
 Let’s check the query for it.

 SELECT jsonb_array_length('["sql","server","guides"]') AS length;